decompil3d/lovelace-hourly-weather/README.md

 that works very well.

 > ℹ️ NOTE: If your selected weather entity provides forecasts in increments of greater than one hour at a time, each
 > segment of the bar will be for one segment, not one hour.
-The `num_hours` option will still refer to how many hours
-> to show, not how many segments.
-If you configure `num_hours` to not be a multiple of the hours per segment, the card
-> will show a warning.

 If you already use OpenWeatherMap for daily data, you can add a second integration of the same component for hourly -- just adjust the latitude or longitude a tiny bit (i.e. change the last decimal by 1).